Scorpio69t/gcloc/README.md

 **gcloc** is an open-source tool designed to count source code files and lines in various programming languages.
 It supports a wide range of languages and is easily extendable to include custom languages.
 Simple and easy to use, gcloc helps developers quickly understand their codebase and track changes over time.

+---

+## Acknowledgment

+This project builds upon the foundational work of [hhatto's gocloc](https://github.com/hhatto/gocloc).
+We sincerely thank the original author for their contributions to the open-source community, which provided the basis for gcloc's further development.

+---

 ## Features
 - **Language Support**: Counts files, blank lines, comment lines, and code lines for multiple programming languages.
 - **Customizable**: Add support for more languages as needed.
+- **High Performance**: Utilizes concurrency for efficient file retrieval and analysis, making it fast even for large codebases.
 - **Output Formats**: Supports multiple output formats, including default table view, XML, JSON, and Sloccount format.
 - **Filters**: Include or exclude files and directories based on extensions, regex patterns, or specific languages.
 - **Detailed Statistics**: Optionally report results for each source file.